Leroy Hood: Immunology and neurobiology

 Hood also made generative discoveries in the field of molecular immunology.
 His studies of the amino acid sequences of immunoglobulins (also known as antibodies) helped to fuel the 1970s’ debate regarding the generation of immune diversity and supported the hypothesis advanced by William J. Dreyer that immunoglobulin (antibody) chains are encoded by two separate genes (a constant and a variable gene).
 He (and others) conducted pioneering studies on the structure and diversity of the antibody genes.
 This research led to verification of the "two genes, one polypeptide" hypothesis and insights into the mechanisms responsible for the diversification of the immunoglobulin variable genes.

 Hood shared the Lasker Award in 1987 for these studies.

 Additionally, Hood was among the first to study, at the gene level, the MHC (major histocompatibility complex) gene family and the T-cell receptor gene families as well as being among first to demonstrate that alternative RNA splicing was a fundamental mechanism for generating alternative forms of antibodies.
 He showed that RNA splicing is the mechanism for generating the membrane bound and the secreted forms of antibodies.

 In neurobiology, Hood and his colleagues were the first to clone and study the myelin basic protein (MBP) gene.
 The MBP is a central component in the sheath that wraps and protects neurons.
 Hood demonstrated that the condition called "shiverer mouse" arose from a defect in the MBP gene.
 Hood's research group corrected the neurological defect in mice (the shiverer defect) by transferring a normal MBP gene into the fertilized egg of the shiverer mouse.
 These discoveries led to extensive studies of MBP and its biology.

 Systems biology and systems medicine

 Beginning in the 1990s, Hood focused more on cross-disciplinary biology and systems biology.
 He established in 1992 the first cross-disciplinary biology department, the Molecular Biotechnology Department at the University of Washington.

 In 2000, he co-founded the Institute for Systems Biology (ISB) in Seattle, Washington to develop strategies and technologies for systems approaches to biology and medicine.
+He co-led the Hood-Price research lab at ISB with Nathan Price until Price left to join Center for Human Healthspan at the Buck Institute for Research on Aging.